 A botanical garden located in the heart of the city of Brisbane.
 Photo courtesy of WIkipedia.

 If you have plenty of time to spare, consider taking a stroll in the big botanical garden located in the heart of Brisbane.
-Also registered into Queensland Heritage Register in 1997, the botanical garden did not experience any loss of land nor change in use over time.
-It remains the premier public park and recreational facility for the capital of Queensland, which role it has performed since the early 1840s – Wikipedia
+It has been around since the 1840s and has gone through plenty of changes since!

 8. Take a picture with the Brisbane sign and Wheel of Brisbane